ynx0/graph-store-documentation/1_graph_store_overview.md

 - A sequence of numbers starting from 1 increasing
 - Structural/constant value: values which are associated with a specific meaning in the context of the schema of an application.

 However, there is no strict requirement for them to be numbers; they can be cords as well as other data types.
-As we’ll see in the later sections, it is up to the app developer to decide this when creating their application.
+As we'll see in the later sections, it is up to the app developer to decide this when creating their application.

 ### Structural Nodes vs. Content-Centric Nodes